-Community rules on the equality of the sexes have undoubtedly had an impact on national legal systems, firstly through the recognition by the Court of Justice that Article 119 of the Treaty Establishing the European Community had direct effect, and subsequently through the transposition of directives adopted in this area.
-The continuing vigilance of the European Commission has, of course, also played a role in this context.
+Community rules on the equality of the sexes have undoubtedly had an impact on national legal systems, first through the recognition by the Court of Justice that Article 119 of the Treaty Establishing the European Community had direct effect, and subsequently through the transposition of directives adopted in this area.
+The European Commission's continuing vigilance has, of course, also played a part here.

-2. Generally speaking, the replies received indicate that amendments to basic constitutional or legal provisions have not been necessary except in relation to access to certain public-service jobs, and the right to vote and stand in European Parliament and municipal elections.

-3. In the area of fundamental rights and general principles of law, the line pursued by the Court of Justice of the Communities is - as the Court has repeatedly affirmed - entirely compatible with that of the member states' higher national courts.
+- 2. Generally speaking, the replies indicate that amendments to basic constitutional or legal provisions have not been necessary except in relation to access to certain public-service jobs and to the right to vote and stand in European Parliament and municipal elections. - 3.
+In the area of fundamental rights and general principles of law, the line pursued by the Court of Justice of the Communities is as the Court has repeatedly affirmed entirely compatible with that of the member states' higher national courts.

-The Treaty of Amsterdam represented a step forward in as much as Paragraph 1 of Article 6 (ex Article F) decrees that: "The Union is founded on the principles of liberty, democracy, respect for human rights and fundamental freedoms, and the rule of law, principles which are common to the member states."
+The Treaty of Amsterdam represented a step forward inasmuch as paragraph 1 of Article 6 (ex Article F) decrees that: "The Union is founded on the principles of liberty, democracy, respect for human rights and fundamental freedoms, and the rule of law, principles which are common to the member states."